-Designing your own lifestyle is possible by creating work that works for you as Josh Hoffman will tell you.
+Designing your own lifestyle is possible by creating work that works for you as lifestyle entrepreneur Josh Hoffman will tell you.

 He’s a digital marketing strategist and a digital nomad.
 He was working from Thailand when I spoke to him for this interview.
 He’s been working for himself for almost 5 years now.

-He’s the founder of Epic Freelancing, teaching you how to make a 6-figure income as a freelancer by mastering the business of freelancing.
+At the time of our interview, he owned Epic Freelancing, teaching you how to make a 6-figure income as a freelancer by mastering the business of freelancing.

 Honestly, this guy is a great example of what it means to be a lifestyle entrepreneur, designing a business that works for your lifestyle.